Skip to main content

 About Google Workspace SAML Integration

-Google Workspace SAML integration in Iru Endpoint allows you to set up SAML-based SSO integration with Google Workspace, providing secure authentication for users accessing Iru Endpoint through their Google Workspace credentials.
+Google Workspace SAML integration in Iru Endpoint lets you set up SAML-based SSO integration with Google Workspace for users accessing Iru Endpoint through their Google Workspace credentials.

 How It Works